 We could meet at my practice in Enfield or online via Zoom for a one-off consultation, which might be helpful in deciding whether to pursue psychotherapy or clinical supervision.
 Please do get in touch.
 All enquiries are treated in a confidential nature.

-I am a Psychotherapist based in Enfield, with 20 years experience of working in this field.
-I also offer Clinical Supervision in the North London area to individuals, groups and organisations.
+I am a registered Clinical Supervisor with the UKCP and offer supervision in the North London area and via Zoom to individuals, groups and organisations.
 My Psychotherapy practice in Southgate, is also conveniently located for the London Boroughs of Haringey and Barnet.
-There is ample free parking outside the property.

-I am able to offer therapy for people suffering from stress, depression or problems with relationships, or for those who simply want to understand their own behaviours and emotional reactions.
+Some people will come to therapy because they simply want to understand their own behaviours and emotional reactions.
 I am happy to work short-term (up to 12 sessions) or for longer.

 I work with therapists and others in caring professions to develop fresh insight, work more effectively and maintain good practice in their work.
 I am happy to work with trainees or those newly qualified, as well as more experienced practitioners.